crisap94/MHZ19/README.md

   execute span point calibration. if you want to execute span point calibration, the MH-Z19 sensor must work in between 1000 to 2000ppm level co2 for over 20 minutes and you execute this function.

+* measurement_t getMeasurement()
+  receive a struct with members co2_ppm, temperature (MH-Z19 hidden function? not mentioned in the datasheet) and state (same as temperature, but seems not to be present in MH-Z19B).
+If the sensor is connected state = 0.

-* int getPPM(MHZ19_POTOCOL::UART)
+* int getPpmPwm()
   get co2 ppm.

-* int getPPM(MHZ19_POTOCOL::PWM)
-  get co2 ppm.

-* int getTemperature()
-  get temperature (MH-Z19 hidden function?  this function is not support.)

 * int getStatus()
-  get ths MH-Z19 sensor status value (but I don't know what this value is. this function do not support, too.)
+  get ths MH-Z19 sensor status value (MH-Z19 hidden function? not mentioned in the datasheet)

 * bool isWarming()
   check the MH-Z19 sensor is warming up.
+(MH-Z19 hidden function? not mentioned in the datasheet, but seems not to be present in MH-Z19B)

 # link
 * MH-Z19 Data sheet